ldweeks/jesusatiu/_pages/events.md

 ## End of Summer Cookout!

-**Join us after church this Sunday (08/20/23) for our college group kickoff!** We will be grilling brats and enjoying the end of summer before diving into a new semester.
+**Join us after church this Sunday (08/25/24) for our college group kickoff!** We will eat together and enjoy the end of summer before diving into a new semester.

 Need a ride?
 No problem!
 Just [let us know](https://trinityreformed.churchcenter.com/people/forms/284770).